 the effects of Ram Air

 you remember one thing from high school chemistry class, it

-Supplying an engine with fresh cold air is a benefit most auto makers
+Supplying an engine with fresh cold air is a benefit most

-usually comes at the expense of
+better air quality usually comes at the expense of

-and designed to minimize sound rather
+and designed to minimize sound rather than maximize flow.

-air from the engine compartment.
+from the engine compartment.

 The ideal situation is a ram-air setup, which not only provides